HLPetersen/Election_Analysis/README.md

 ## Election-Audit Results
 The analysis of the election shows that:
 - There were 369,711 votes in the election.
-- There were three counties that voted.
+- There were three counties that voted in this election:
   - Jefferson
   - Denver
   - Arapahoe